NHSDigital/integration-adaptor-nhais/README.md

 You will need to change the schame to `amqps://`

+## Using ActiveMQ in a local container (for development)

+Admin UI is at http://localhost:8161/
+Login is admin/admin

 ## Running

 * Set and export environment variables defined in `nhais-env-example.yaml`